-Our Mergers and Acquisitions team work on many of Australia’s largest, most complex and most watched M&A deals.
+Our Mergers and Acquisitions team works on many of Australia’s largest, most complex and most closely watched M&A deals, holding its own amongst our firm’s global competitors.
 We work seamlessly with our specialists across the areas of intellectual property, competition, regulation and corporate finance to facilitate deals.
 Our clients are loyal to us because we work with them as part of their team, rather than as a service provider.

 As our client, you’ll have the opportunity to meet every member of the team working on your deal.
-Our focused team of lawyers will work closely with you, and your financial and other advisors, to understand your needs so we can manage the risks throughout the deal process and ensure the best commercial outcomes are achieved within the right timeframe.
+Our lawyers will work closely with you and your financial and other advisors to understand your needs so that we can manage the risks throughout the deal process and ensure the best commercial outcomes are achieved within the right timeframe.

-- obtaining FIRB approvals and ASX and ASIC waivers relevant to mergers or acquisitions and
+- Obtaining FIRB approvals and ASX and ASIC waivers relevant to mergers or acquisitions.

 - Vitol on its $2.9 billion acquisition of Shell’s Australian downstream assets, including the Geelong Refinery and 870 retail sites across the country.

 - Aurora Oil & Gas on its $2.6 billion acquisition by Baytex.

 - Woolworths Holdings Limited (South Africa) on its $2.2 billion acquisition of David Jones by scheme of arrangement.

 - A consortium comprising Wilmar International Limited and First Pacific Company Limited, on the $1.9 billion (enterprise value) recommended acquisition of Goodman Fielder Limited.